dgglab/QDotsPythonCode/README.md

 ## Installing
 Open conda terminal.

-Using the environment file provided (.yml) run
+Using the environment file provided (.yml) run (02/10/23 note: these packages are likely somewhat outdated, and using newer versions may fix some compatability bugs that existed when I first set this up)
 ```
 conda env create -f gggmeas.yml
 ```